DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: EXPERIMENTS

 \subsubsection{Experimental Results}

-The results of the test set are summarized in Table \ref{water_results}.
-It is noteworthy that certain models that perform well in the SAR land-cover mapping scenario, such as UperNet and DeeplabV3+, demonstrate comparatively poorer performance on this particular task.
-We attribute this phenomenon primarily to the models’ tendency to overfit the training data, coupled with significant distributional discrepancies between the training and test datasets, which consequently impairs their generalization capabilities.
-This observation is further corroborated by the initialization strategy used in the UperNet segmentation head, where weights pre-trained on remote sensing datasets yield inferior results compared to those initialized with ImageNet pre-trained weights.
+The test set results are summarized in Table \ref{water_results}.
+Notably, models such as UPerNet and DeepLabV3+, which perform well in SAR land-cover mapping, show comparatively weaker performance on this specific task, while SAR-JEPA and SARATR-X achieve only moderate results.
+This decline is mainly due to overfitting on the training data and substantial distributional differences between the training and test sets, which hinder the models' generalization ability.
+This finding is further supported by the initialization strategy for the UPerNet segmentation head, where weights pre-trained on remote sensing datasets produce poorer results than those initialized with ImageNet pre-trained weights.

 In contrast, our proposed model achieves a compelling balance between strong fitting capacity and robust generalization ability.
 Except for recall, our model attains the highest performance across all evaluation metrics, indicating its superior detection capability for the water class.
 Interestingly, the results obtained using ResNet101 as the backbone are slightly lower than those with ResNet50, which can similarly be explained by the overfitting and generalization trade-off discussed above.